 We don’t know what causes childhood ALL.
 Some children with certain genetic conditions are at higher risk of leukaemia than others.
 But we can’t say for sure who will develop it.

 Parents of children with cancer can sometimes feel like something they did, or didn’t do, caused their child’s cancer.
 We don’t know what causes, or how to prevent most childhood cancers including leukaemia.
 No one should feel blamed.

 To understand how and why leukaemia affects your child as it does, it helps to know how you make blood cells.

 Your body makes blood cells in the bone marrow.
 The bone marrow is the soft inner part of your bones.
 You make blood cells in a controlled way, as your body needs them.

-All blood cells start as the same type of cell, called a stem cell.
-This stem cell then develops into:
+All blood cells start as the same type of cell, called a

 - myeloid stem cells – which become white blood cells called monocytes and neutrophils (a type of granulocyte)